marinasundstrom/Blazor8Test/README.md

 * There is a ``RenderingContext`` object that can be injected into components to check whether your component is running on the server, or on the client (WebAssembly).
 There is also a property telling whether prerendering is in progress.

 * Added a ``Shared`` project for stuff (Models etc) that is used by both Server and Client.
 There is an interface called ``IWeatherForecastService`` which has two implementations: one for server and another for the client.

+* **Workaround**: I have created a custom ``ServerNavigationManager`` to deal with navigation from server-side rendered pages.
+It simply modifies the ``HttpContext.Request`` in order to make the browser redirect to the desired location.

 ## Publish